dwgb93/TEI_WildfireSpread/README.md

 ## Conclusions and Future Directions

-Wildfires are an inevitable part of our lives due to humans being the cause of 85% of fires.
-Predicting where the wildfire will spread helps rescue teams to distribute resources accordingly.
-Predicting wildfire spread allows emergency rescue teams and citizens to properly prepare evacuation and relief strategies.
+Wildfires are an inevitable part of the lives of millions of Americans, resulting in thousands of deaths and billions of dollars in damage every year.
+Predicting where  wildfires will spread helps rescue teams to distribute resources accordingly.
+Predicting wildfire spread allows stakeholders to properly prepare evacuation and relief strategies.

-In the future, these models could be applied to international data to predict wildfire spread in those regions.
+Our models were only trained on wildfires in the United States.
+In the future, these models could be applied to international data to determine if they still able to  accurately predict wildfire spread in those regions.
 The models could be improved upon by accounting for existing fire suppression efforts.

-These wildfire spread prediction models could potentially save the United States hundreds of thousands of dollars in suppression efforts.
-The models can decrease the time in which resources are allotted, which will lead to a decrease in fire damage and deaths.
+These wildfire spread prediction models could potentially save the hundreds of lives and millions of dollars in suppression efforts by optimizing resource allocation and management.
+The models can decrease the time it takes for resources to be allotted, which will lead to a decrease in fire damage and deaths.

 ## Description of Repository
 The repository is very simple: all the notebooks we used for visualizing, analyzing, and evaluating the data are in the _notebooks_ folder!

 * [kaggle_next_day_wildfire_demo.ipynb](https://github.com/dwgb93/TEI_WildfireSpread/blob/main/notebooks/kaggle_next_day_wildfire_demo.ipynb) - This is a Jupyter Notebook demonstrating how to load and parse the data set.
 It was copied directly from the authors' [GitHub page](https://github.com/google-research/google-research/tree/master/simulation_research/next_day_wildfire_spread) and tweaked slightly to remove bugs.
-* [Wildfire_EDA.ipynb](https://github.com/dwgb93/TEI_WildfireSpread/blob/main/notebooks/Wildfire_EDA.ipynb) - Contains exploratory data analysis, including findinding outliers (nevative elevation/wind speed, absolute 0 temperature, etc.), and calculating properties of the data set (how much fire is there? how much data is missing?)
+* [Wildfire_EDA.ipynb](https://github.com/dwgb93/TEI_WildfireSpread/blob/main/notebooks/Wildfire_EDA.ipynb) - Contains exploratory data analysis, including finding outliers (nevative elevation/wind speed, absolute 0 temperature, etc.), and calculating properties of the data set (how much fire is there? how much data is missing?)

 The next three notebooks contain the three models we used to predict fire spread: Logistic Regression, Random Forst, Convolutional Neural Network (U-Net).
 For each of them, they import the dataset from Google Drive (you will have to change the location to where your data is stored locally), run the commands from [kaggle_next_day_wildfire_demo.ipynb](https://github.com/dwgb93/TEI_WildfireSpread/blob/main/notebooks/kaggle_next_day_wildfire_demo.ipynb) to parse and normalize the inputs, then train the model and output the relevant statistics.